These furloughed flight attendants used their final trips to say emotional farewells

 Hamik’s videos have since garnered more than 11 million views.

-“Until I see you guys in the friendly skies again, please take care of yourself and your health.”
+‘Until I see you guys in the friendly skies again, please take care of yourself and your health.’

 Breaunna Ross cried as she ironed her uniform for the trip from Jacksonville, Fla., to her home in Dallas on Sept.
 27. “Even as I was walking to the gate that day I was tearing up,” Ross says.
 “It’s a chapter that closed, and not by me.”